 The Public Forum Guidelines with Application Form sets out the requirements for members of the Public to register to address Council or Core Council Committee by way of a Public Forum.

-A Registration Form will need to be lodged online, or in-person at the Customer Centre by 4 pm on the Friday of the week prior to the scheduled meeting, or by fax (08 8203 7575).
+A Registration Form will need to be lodged online, or in-person at the Customer Centre by 12.00 noon on the Monday prior to the scheduled meeting, or by fax (08 8203 7575).

 Members of the Public may address a scheduled meeting of the Council, a Committee or the Adelaide Park Lands Authority on matters that are the subject of deliberation at the meeting or which the Council or the Adelaide Park Lands Authority has a direct interest or responsibility by way of a Deputation.

-A person or persons wishing to appear as a deputation at a scheduled meeting must register online, or deliver (to the principal office of Council) a written request by 4 pm, two clear business days prior to the scheduled meeting.
+A person or persons wishing to appear as a deputation at a scheduled meeting must register online, or deliver (to the principal office of Council) a written request by 12.00 noon on the Monday prior to the scheduled meeting.

 In order to determine that a document presented is a petition, the following matters are assessed prior to the presentation of a petition to the Council: